Financial Terms Glossary: Germany Explained

 Schufa Score

-The Schufa Score is a numerical value between 0 and 100 that evaluates a person's creditworthiness in Germany.
+The Schufa Score is a point value from 100 to 999 that rates a person's creditworthiness in Germany - the higher the score, the better your terms.

 Repayment Rate